LoganGore/dotnet_graphql_template/README.md

 ## Building and running this template

-Use either the below Docker or .NET build instructions, then open the GraphQL playgroun exposed by the application in "https://localhost:5000".
-You may need to override a bad cert warning as the template defaults to HTTP/S.
+Use either the below Docker or .NET build instructions, then open the GraphQL playgroun exposed by the application in "http://localhost:5000".

 -IN .NET (CLI):
 The root-level project directory run the following .NET Core command: